msupply-foundation/conforma-web-app/docs/internal/__README.md

 - Only push documentation to the wiki from the `master` branch.
 This ensures that all documentation updates have been through PR and merged before being pushed "live".

-- Docs should only go "one-way" -- from the main `documentation` folder _to_ the wiki, not the other way.
+- Docs should only go "one-way" -- from the subfolder `docs/internal` _to_ the wiki, not the other way.
 So please don't edit the wiki directly on Github, or else you risk any changes being over-written the next time the docs folder is "published".